jordancrawfordnz/local-address-dns-client-rpi/README.md

 ### Running
 Run with ``docker run -d -p 3000:3000 --restart always --name local-address-dns-client --net=host jordancrawford/local-address-dns-client-rpi [interface]``

-Fill in interface with the network interface that you would like to get the IP address for (e.g.: ``eth0``).
-Use ``ifconfig`` to list all your available interfaces.

 ## Using Directly
-Ensure NodeJS is installed on your system and run: ``node client.js [interface]``.
+Ensure NodeJS is installed on your system and run: ``node client [interface]``.
 The server is available at port 3000.

-Fill in interface with the network interface that you would like to get the IP address for (e.g.: ``eth0``).
-Use ``ifconfig`` to list all your available interfaces.